emab/brain-backup/content/garden/Redux Observable/Redux Observable Ajax.md

 #react #redux-observable #rxjs

 If you're using `redux-observable` you may want to use it's built in methods for sending HTTP requests asyncronously.

+If you want a more familiar HTTP interface, see [[Redux Observable fetch]].

 I'm using [The One API](https://the-one-api.dev/) for my data.
 I have a mapper function which switches from `_id` to `id`.